Pankajdeore/iGENServices/README.md

-# iGENServices
+# iGENWeb
-The is iGEN Services website
+this is iGEN website package